virtual-disk-array/vda_doc/source/MultipleServers.rst

 The host0 and host1 are the consumers of the disk arrays.
-After vda_cli creates a disk array and exports to a host, the host could connect to that disk array over the NVMeoF.
+After vda_cli creates a disk array and exports to a host, the host could connect to that disk array over the NVMeOF.

-Similar as previous guides, in this tutorial, all of these servers are ubuntu20.04.
-They could be deployed to other linux distrubution too.
+Similar as previous guides, in this tutorial, all the servers are ubuntu20.04.
+They could be deployed to other linux distribution too.

-Below is the server ip addresses and the server name:
+Below are the server ip addresses and the server name:

 192.168.0.10 postgresql